 EDX (Oxford Inca) measurements were made on a JEOL 7000F to confirm Ce as a major element in the particles.
-High angle annular darkfield scanning transmission electron microscopy (HAADF-STEM, Cs corrected Joel 2100F) with a Gatan Enfina Electron Energy Loss spectrometer was used to determine the components of the nanoparticles using the methodology described (Baalousha et al. 2015, Merrifield et al. 2013).
+High angle annular darkfield scanning transmission electron microscopy (HAADF-STEM, Cs corrected Joel 2100F) with a Gatan Enfina Electron Energy Loss spectrometer was used to determine the components of the nanoparticles using the methodology described previously (Baalousha et al. 2015, Merrifield et al. 2013).
 The Ce(III) and Ce(IV) oxidation states have a different M5/M4 ratio (Ce(IV) ~0.75 and Ce(III) ~1.2).
 The measurement of the peaks used the integrated signal of the peaks measured after a 2nd differential filter to remove the step wedge form of the spectra as described previously (Merrifield et al. 2013).

 The rate and extent of dissolution for both bulk and NPs CeO2 in ASW was established by equilibrium dialysis.
 For this, pre-rinsed 10 cm dialysis cells (1000 Da molecular weight cut-off) were filled with 18 MΩ water and placed in either bulk or NPs CeO2 – ASW stock exposure suspensions (12.5 mg L-1 CeO2, 2 L), and stirred for 10 days.
 Membranes were removed at 0 h, 24 h, 120h and 240h, and aliquots of the media outside the membranes were collected at 0 and 240h.
 All samples were then acidified with 15.4 M HNO3 (2%) and analysed with ICPMS or ICPOES.

+Modified Static System

+Sediment and C. volutator organisms were collected from an intertidal area of the Otter estuary, south Devon (grid reference: SY065820).
+Animals were acclimated at 12°C in sediment and 5 mm overlaying 25 PSU artificial seawater (ASW), in a 12:12h light: dark cycle (Fabrega et al. 2011).
+Sediment was sieved through 300 µm mean diameter using reference seawater to exclude residual benthic organisms and stored in the dark at 4°C prior to use.
+An acute 10 day water exposure of CeO2 NPs was performed on C. volutator, based on a modified static system with an additional 2 day depuration period to allow voiding of the gut (Scarlett et al. 2007).
+Animals were not fed throughout the exposure.
+Briefly, 2 L beakers were filled with 160 ml of sieved natural sediment and left for 24 h to settle at 12°C. The beakers were then filled gently to the 1200 ml mark with ASW (25 PSU) containing CeO2 NPs at concentrations of 0, 6.5, 12.5, 25, 50, 100 mg L-1 (3 beakers per concentration) and housed 20 animals.
+Exposure waters were made for each concentration tested by adding the relevant amount of stock solution (500 mg L-1) to 4 L of ASW (a sufficient amount for the required replicates).
+On the day of exposure, adult organisms (4-7 mm) were harvested by passing the upper 3 cm of holding tank through a 300 µm nominal pore sieve.
+Animals were not fed during the exposure.
+Beakers were randomly allocated a position in the exposure room to eliminate any possible differences in temperature across the room, that might have occurred (albeit that these differences were likely to be less than 1°C).
+Glass pipette tips on the end of an airline provided gentle aeration to each test vessels.
+Water parameters were monitored on day 1, 5 and 10 of exposure (Table S2) and conformed to the Standard Guide for Conducting 10-day Static Sediment Toxicity Tests with Marine and Estuarine Amphipods (ASTM E1367-99).

 Post exposure sample preparation for ICP-MS/OES